Elena' s AI Blog

 On December 22nd, OpenAI publicly acknowledged that prompt injection attacks are unlikely to ever be fully eliminated.

-This framing is important.
-It treats AI security the same way we treat web security issues like SQL injection: not as a bug to fix once, but as an ongoing risk to manage.
+Prompt injection is a security vulnerability class in which adversarial instructions embedded in untrusted input — web content, tool outputs, retrieved documents, or user messages — override an LLM’s intended system instructions.
+OpenAI’s admission treats AI security the same way the industry treats web security issues like SQL injection: not as a bug to fix once, but as an ongoing risk class to manage with layered defences.

 5. Waymo and Conversational AI Beyond the Screen